 When: Friday, December 6 (check website for details)

-If the Color Run is a relatively new event, Brian’s Run, is a tradition.
+Brian’s Run is a West Chester tradition.
 The race that began in 1978 as a way to raise money to support Brian Bratcher a Henderson High School football player who was paralyzed after he sustained a spinal cord injury during practice has endured for 40 years.

 The race has been recognized by both Runner’s World and Philadelphia Magazine as a can’t miss event on the runner’s calendar.